VCSTDN2024/imad5112-assignment-1-andile-masuku/README.md

 *Caption for screenshot_2: [ Main screen of the meal app."]*

 ### Video Demo:
-A video showcasing the app's functionality can be viewed here: [YouTube Video Link].
+A video showcasing the app's functionality can be viewed here: [https://youtu.be/zv21JFAwLBs].
 ```

 THESE